Kinship Guardianship Assistance Payment (Kin-GAP) Program

 CSW Responsibilities

 1. Make an ongoing assessment of the suitability of Kin-GAP, including for out-of-State relative legal guardianship cases are now also eligible for Kin-GAP payments and benefits.
-Review the case to determine if court jurisdiction and child welfare services remain in the best interest of the child.
+Review the case to determine if court dependency jurisdiction and child welfare services remain in the best interest of the child.

 1. If applicable, request that the Regional Center complete an assessment to see if the child qualifies for the dual agency rate and/or supplement after turning three (3) years old.